To analyze metrics at the account level, use the Account Engagement Dashboard, where you can explore metrics about engagement across time and boards.

 - The individual’s information, including their name, email, account, role and address.

 - Activity stream of all visits of that person on the board from newest to oldest.

-- Details of each visit, including all activities taken by this person during a visit, such as the items viewed, the forms filled out, the CTAs clicked, and the items downloaded.
+- Details of each visit, including all activities taken by this person during a visit, such as the items viewed, forms filled out, CTAs and links clicked, and items downloaded

 - The source of each visit, the inviter, the tracked UTMs, total visit time, and location.